Monitor your networks using Azure network watcher - Training - Microsoft Learn

 Connection Monitor

-Connection Monitor overview
+Connection Monitor Overview

 Connection Monitor provides unified end-to-end connection monitoring in Azure Network Watcher.
 The Connection Monitor feature supports hybrid and Azure cloud deployments.
 Network Watcher provides tools to monitor, diagnose, and view connectivity-related metrics for your Azure deployments.